MRCIEU/PHESANT/testWAS/README.md

 ```

-This generates the json file containing the pheWAS results, in the resultsVisualisation/web directory.
+This generates the JSON file containing the phenome scan results, in the resultsVisualisation/web directory.